BINF-6310L-8310L-Spring24/Lab_1_RMarkdown_DataFrames/README.md

 1. Count the number of NAs in the data
 2. Get the mean expression value for the individual "GSM5019819"
 3. Column "ID_REF" should be a factor, is it one?
 If not, convert it to a factor.
 4. How many levels does column ID_REF have?
+Print this in your document

 ### Step 5